Sponsorship Visa UK Guide for Employers 2025

 Sponsoring employers have a responsibility to ensure that the foreign national they intend to hire is eligible for the role they are being sponsored for.

-The job must meet the criteria set by the Home Office for a skilled role, including being at the appropriate skill level (usually RQF Level 3 or above) and offering a salary that meets or exceeds the minimum threshold for the visa category.
-Employers must ensure that the job description, duties, and remuneration are consistent with these requirements.
+The job must meet the criteria set by the Home Office for a skilled role, including being at the appropriate skill level (usually RQF Level 6 or above, or those on the Immigration Salary List (ISL) or Temporary Shortage List (TSL)) and offering a salary that meets or exceeds the minimum threshold for the visa category.
+Employers must ensure that the job description, duties and remuneration are consistent with these requirements.

 Before the worker starts their employment, the employer must conduct a right to work check.
 This involves verifying the worker’s visa status and ensuring they have the legal right to work in the UK for the duration of their employment.